webapicookbook/hyper/README.md

  - [x] : support for HAL returns a strong-typed version of response from top of the stack (`vnd.hal+json`)
  - [x] : support for ..
 LINKS returns links array from a HAL response
  - [x] : support for ..
 EMBEDDED returns items array from a HAL response
  - [x] : support for ..
-QUERIES returns queries array from a HAL response
- - [x] : support for ..
-TEMPLATE returns template collection from a HAL response
- - [x] : support for ..
 KEY|ID|REL _{string}_ returns results of a pre-set JSONPath query (shorthand)
  - [x] : support for ..
 PATH _{JSONPath}_ returns results of a JSONPath query from a HAL response
  - [x] : support for CONFIG (READ) returns NVP of saved config data